mosh3eb/Motify/docs/index.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE on GitHub](https://github.com/mosh3eb/motify/blob/main/LICENSE) for details.